 The regulations of the AG Agricultural District are intended to ensure that land areas within the Township which are well suited for production of food and fiber are retained for such production, unimpeded by the establishment of incompatible uses which would hinder farm operations and irretrievably deplete agricultural lands.
-Premature subdivisions or site condominium developments requiring urban services are to be excluded from these areas.
-Isolated Open Space cluster developments are permitted on portions of land not well suited for agricultural production.
-The Zoning District shall also accommodate very low Density residential development and other specialized rural uses requiring large tracts of land.
+For this reason, as well as a lack of utilities, Subdivisions and Site Condominiums including Open Space cluster developments shall be prohibited in this Zoning District.
+The Zoning District shall accommodate very low Density residential development and other specialized rural uses requiring large tracts of land.
 Certain impacts such as odors, noise, application of chemicals, and other external impacts typically associated with farming operations shall be recognized and reasonably tolerated in the Zoning District, provided they do not pose a threat to the general health, safety, and welfare of Township residents.

-SECTION 5.02 TABLE OF USES amended Ord.
-425 eff.
-1/6/2023
+SECTION 5.02 TABLE OF USES (Amended Ord.
+428, eff.
+8/18/2023)